cerdamario13/Fluids-Pressure-Drop-Calculator-Major-losses-/README.md

 # Fluids-Pressure-Drop-Calculator-Major-losses-

-GUI that calculates pressure drop in pipe with given parameters.
-Using Tkinter and Python
+Simple GUI that calculates pressure drop in straight pipe.
+Using Tkinter and Python.